-By impacting individual awareness of healthy self-esteem and self-confidence, interpersonal relationships and group development, community cohesion and ethical consciousness/behaviour are actively encouraged, and tangible change can be measured over time.
+Biodanza aims to impact individual awareness of healthy self-esteem and self-confidence, interpersonal relationships and group development.
+Community cohesion and ethical consciousness and behaviour are also actively encouraged.
+As a result, tangible change can be measured over time.

-In future we plan to initiate, organise and facilitate Biodanza related interventions and programmes in South Africa.
+In future we plan to initiate, organize and facilitate Biodanza related interventions and programmes in South Africa.

-In the meantime, we would like to showcase the possibilities of the work that can be done in support of wellbeing by featuring work that has been done by our facilitators in different community settings.
+Meanwhile, we would like to showcase the possibilities of the work that can be done to support wellbeing.
+We can do this by featuring work that has already been done by our facilitators in different community settings.

-from rediscovering the joy of being alive and a zest for life, to proven health & psychological benefits, and an experience of connection to nature and the cosmos.
+Biodanza offers many benefits.
+Such as rediscovering the joy of being alive or finding a new zest for life.
+As well as proven health & psychological benefits, and an experience of connection to nature and the cosmos.

-Home of Hope provides shelter and creates an opportunity for sustained physical, educational and holistic wellbeing for exploited girls in Kensington and Berea in Johannesburg.
+Home of Hope provides shelter for exploited girls aged 8 to 18.
+They aim to create opportunity for sustained physical, educational and holistic wellbeing for young girls in Johannesburg.

 Every Saturday morning the girls gather for experiential development activities.

-During the last 8 years facilitators have been offering a Biodanza class, at least once a month, to these young women, ages ranging from around 8 to 18 years.
+During the last 8 years, facilitators have been offering a Biodanza class, at least once a month to this group.

-Another care worker was overheard telling a resident: “if you try it once, you will come again, it’s so beautiful”.
+One of the female attendees testified that attending the class relieved her pain.
+And a care worker was overheard telling a resident: “If you try it once, you will come again.
+It’s so beautiful!”

 Weekly classes were facilitated at Hadassah Center for women and girls in South Johannesburg for a period of six months.

 The Biodanza class was the highlight of the girls week.
-They spoke of how tough it is in the house and how they bicker and fight but that Biodanza brings them together and helps them forget their squabbles.
+They spoke of how tough it is in the house and how they bicker and fight.
+And that, on the contrary, Biodanza brings them together and helps them forget their squabbles.

-In these spaces working with shame and strengthening the identity beyond that of addict brings experiences of freedom and self expression within the safety of the Biodanza class.
+In these spaces we work on feelings of shame.
+Subsequently strengthening the identity beyond that of addict.
+And then creating experiences of freedom and self expression within the safety of the Biodanza class.

-Here is an example of how Biodanza has been adapted for use in school contexts to support the behavioural development, emotional wellbeing and healthy connections among learners.:
+Here follows an example of how Biodanza has been adapted for use in school contexts.
+The idea is to support the behavioural development, emotional wellbeing and healthy connections among learners.

-Biodanza Didactic teacher Shumi Chimombe developed and facilitated the initiative with grade one, two and three learners.
-Each day there are two 15 minute sessions with approximately 60-80 children at a time with their teachers providing support in controlling the high energy among the kids.
+A Biodanza Didactic teacher, Shumi Chimombe, developed and facilitated the initiative with learners from grade 1 – 3.
+Each day there are two 15 minute sessions with approximately 60-80 children at a time.
+Their teachers provide support in controlling the high energy among the kids.